 The process by which microorganisms (microbes such as bacteria, fungi or algae) convert materials into biomass, carbon dioxide and water when left by itself in nature, thereby avoiding pollution.

 Degradation is a process whereby very large molecules are broken into smaller molecules or fragments.
 Normally, oxygen is incorporated into these molecular fragments.
 Typically, strong, tough plastic films become weak and brittle as a result of oxidative degradation.
 This outcome is because the molecules of which the films consist become much smaller.
 Degradation can be caused by heat, or exposure to UV light and is enhanced by mechanical stress.
-Most normal petro-plastics are degradable but it takes a long period of time to do so, normally in excesses of more than 500 years.

 A synthetic material made from a wide range of polymers that can be moulded into shape while soft, and then set into a rigid or slightly elastic form.